Justin1904/CMU-MultimodalSDK-Tutorials/README.md

 Note that in the `./data/` directory there is a `./CMU_MOSI_ModifiedTimestampedWords.csd`.
 This is an updated copy of transcripts compared to what the [SDK](https://github.com/A2Zadeh/CMU-MultimodalSDK) is currently offering and improves the performance by a observable margin.
 If you are changing the `DATA_PATH` in `./constants/paths.py`, please also copy this file to your specified location.

-Then you are good to go, just run the `./tutorial_interactive.ipynb` and walk through its content!
+Then you are good to go, just open the `./tutorial_interactive.ipynb` notebook in jupyter notebook and walk through its content!